Psychotherapy and counselling services differ from psychology and psychiatry in important respects:

 - In addition to psychotherapy and counselling services, psychologists are known to perform various psychological and psycho-educational tests and write diagnosis-specific reports for schools, which may be required to receive special services in this environment.

-- Unlike psychotherapists, psychologists are not required to be in therapy themselves as part of their training requirement, and they may or may not have received special training in psychotherapy or counselling services in addition to their Ph.D.
+- Unlike therapists, psychologists are not required to be in therapy themselves as part of their training requirement, and they may or may not have received special training in psychotherapy or counselling services in addition to their Ph.D.

 - Unlike psychiatrists, psychologists do not prescribe medication